mblunier/betgame/brasil2014/README.txt

   'start', 'stop', 'stat' and 'restart' scripts to $HOME.
 Thereafter the game may be controlled by means of ~/(start|stop|stat|restart).

+  The command to launch the service is then as follows:
+	(betgame)$ ~/start betgame

-- Open the URL http://<hostname_or_ip>:8080 in your preferred web browser.
+- Open the URL http://<hostname_or_ip>:8080 (or whatever port number you have chosen) in your preferred web browser.

 Administration
 --------------
 Some pages are restricted to the administrator(s) maintaining a betgame instance.
+The "list" of administrator aliases is currently hard-coded in 'properties.py'.
 Once everything is initialized most of the required steps can be automated.
 This chapter describes the available functions (all URLs relative to the root):

   /backup/{table}
 	Dumps the binary content of the indicated table.
 Available table names are: 'categories', 'settings', 'players', 'matches', 'teams', 'tips' and 'final'.
 Their content should be saved as files to be available for restoring.

+	The script 'backup-betgame.sh' is available to automate the backup of all relevant tables from a betgame instance.
+By default the data is retrieved from localhost:8080 but a different server (hostname or IP plus port number) may be specified.

   /category/{name}/{value}
 	Creates or updates category {name}.
 When specifying 'DELETE' as {value}